ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/intro-to-amphtml-ads.md

 ### Creative agencies

 If you are a creative agency, you must create the ads in accordance with  the [AMPHTML ad spec]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/a4a_spec.md', locale=doc.locale).url.path}}).
-For inspiration and examples, see the open-source AMPHTML ad templates on [AMP by Example](https://ampbyexample.com/amp-ads/#amp-ads/advanced_ads).
+For inspiration and examples, see the open-source AMPHTML ad templates on [AMP by Example]({{g.doc('/content/amp-dev/documentation/examples/index.html', locale=doc.locale).url.path}}).
 Alternatively, use one of the following tools to create AMPHTML ads:

 *  [Celtra's Ad Creator](http://www.prnewswire.com/news-releases/celtra-partners-with-the-amp-project-showcases-amp-ad-creation-at-google-io-event-300459514.html)
 *  [Google Web Designer](https://support.google.com/webdesigner/answer/7529856)